The Last Thing He Wanted (film): Plot

 When leaving Costa Rica, Elena discovers the passport she was given has the name Elise Meyer.
 She manages to depart, narrowly avoiding trouble when her cab driver is stopped by security with her bag containing the cocaine and gun; it has her father's name on it, so the cab driver is arrested.

 Secretary Shultz meets with Ambassador-at-Large Treat Morrison, who has been looking into Elena's background since her original encounter with Shultz.

 Elena ends up in Antigua, where she learns that her father has died.
 She attempts to enter the American embassy to get a valid passport, but it is the 4th of July, and nobody is available.
 Dejected, she returns to her hotel, where Morrison arrives and hides his true agenda.
 After some mild verbal sparring, Elena sleeps with him.
 Confessing who her father is, she explains what she has been doing for him in Central America.
 Elena believes that her focus on this story was motivated by her fear of losing her connection to her daughter Cat.
 The teen is enrolled in a boarding school, and fears her work will be all she has left.

 The next day, Elena is by the hotel pool when Jones arrives and rescues her from an attack by gunmen.
 He escorts her to safety and explains to her that the deal her father was offered was fake, meant to lure Dick out of hiding.
 Morrison puts her in touch with Paul Schuster, who gives her a place to stay while things get sorted out.
 After several days at Paul's, Morrison reaches out and lays out a plan to get her home, where she can break the story on the arms deals.
 The next day, a shooter arrives at Paul's, killing him and his staff before calling out to Elena.
 She turns around to see Morrison, who fatally shoots her.

 Morrison gives official testimony claiming he shot Elena in self-defense.
 Meanwhile, Jones issues an official report to his superiors in French Intelligence revealing he had been trying to protect her.
 Finally, Alma uses all of the notes and information gathered by Elena to posthumously publish the story of the Iran–Contra affair.

 Production

+Development

 Joan Didion's 1996 novel The Last Thing He Wanted was optioned by the producer Cassian Elwes in 2016.
 In September 2017, it was announced Dee Rees, who had previously worked with Elwes on the 2017 film Mudbound, would direct.
 Elwes produced the film, under his Elevated Films banner, with financing by Fyzz Facility.
 The film was executive produced by Jamin O'Brien, Wayne Godfrey, and Robert Jones.